Kacper-Grzyb/BrickedUp/scraper/readme.md

 `dotnet user-secrets set "SUPABASE_API_KEY" "<ur api key>"`

 - Now the secrets are safely stored and can be accessed statically on the Program class

+# How to run

+The program accepts one argument

+- `--prices` Which will scrape and calculate the price for all sets in the db
+- `--images` Which will scrape one image for every set in the db

+**CAUTION**: Because of scraping limitations, one cannot run the images headlessly, it can only be run if chroium can render on a screen